YosysHQ/yosys/docs/source/using_yosys/more_scripting/model_checking.rst

 Witness framework and per-property tracking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using AIGER-based formal verification flows (such as the `abc` engine in
+When using AIGER-based formal verification flows (such as the ``abc`` engine in
 SBY), Yosys provides infrastructure for tracking individual formal
 properties through the verification pipeline.

-The `rename -witness` pass (run automatically by `prep`) assigns public
+The `rename -witness` pass assigns public names to all cells that participate in
-names to all cells that participate in the witness framework:
+the witness framework:

 - Witness signal cells: `$anyconst`, `$anyseq`, `$anyinit`,
   `$allconst`, `$allseq`